gulp-ccr/gulp-ccr-copy/README.md

 # gulp-ccr-copy
-Configurable gulp recipe plugin that ...
+Cascading Configurable Gulp Recipe for gulp-chef that copy files.